Please scroll down to view the SWAN Council, Ambassadors, Management Team, and former Council Members.

 Ken has 38 years of experience in the industry and is a Senior Technology Fellow for Jacobs in their Denver Office.
 He serves as the Global Technology Leader for IoT and Smart Sensors for the Jacobs Digital Solutions Team, which includes the design and implementation of smart systems for water, wastewater and other sectors.
-Ken has managed or served as the technical lead in many Surveillance and Response systems and water quality optimization projects.
+Ken has managed or served as the technical lead in many Surveillance and Response systems and water quality optimisation projects.
 Prior to joining Jacobs, Ken worked for public utilities in water, wastewater, recycled water system operations, process evaluation, water quality, and regulations.

-Jennifer is the Chief Information Officer at City West Water.
+Jennifer is the Chief Information Officer at Greater Western Water.
 Over the past 20 years, she has managed a number of operations and projects ranging across a wide set of industries, from Banking and Finance, Transport, Manufacturing, Property Services, Telecommunications and Government.
 Jennifer’s core strengths are her people focus, business mindset and having the courage to bring bold ideas to life through determination, influence, cross organisational collaboration and hard work.
 She has a Master of Business Administration, a Bachelor of Business, is a Graduate member of the Australian Institute of Company Directors, and is currently a member of the IWN executive.

 Fredrick has been analysing the global water market for over 15 years and is the Global Leader and Vice President of the Sustainability and Circular Economy practise at Frost & Sullivan.
 He led the launch of the Smart Water Program in 2010 and has since focused on shaping the Global Water Research Program around digital transformation and together with his team of analysts has published authoritative reports on Smart Water Grid and related segments.
 He has a Masters in Environmental Protection and Management from the University of Edinburgh secured as a Shell Centenary Chevening Scholar and has also been conferred the Frost & Sullivan Fellowship.